philibern/outlook/outlook/new-outlook-for-windows/manage/enable-new-outlook-if-outlook-web-is-blocked.md

 ## Enable access to new Outlook for Windows

-Now that you blocked user access to mailboxes in Outlook on the web using Conditional Access, can set the *OwaEnabled* parameter on the **Set-CasMailbox** cmdlet to the value $true so users can access their mailboxes in new Outlook for Windows.
+Now that you have blocked OWA using Conditional Access, you can update the OwaEnabled CASMailbox policy to $true so that users can access the new Outlook for Windows.
+Follow the instructions in [this article]([url](https://learn.microsoft.com/en-us/exchange/clients/outlook-on-the-web/mailbox-access#use-the-exchange-management-shell-to-enable-or-disable-outlook-on-the-web-access-to-a-mailbox)) to update the OWAEnabled CASMailbox policy using PowerShell or the Exchange Admin Center.

+To see how else you can control Outlook for Web with Conditional Access see our blog post on the topic: [Conditional Access in Outlook on the web for Exchange Online | Microsoft Community Hub ]([url](https://techcommunity.microsoft.com/blog/outlook/conditional-access-in-outlook-on-the-web-for-exchange-online/267069))

 For instructions in PowerShell or the Exchange admin center (EAC), see the following articles:

 - **Exchange Online**: [Enable or disable Outlook on the web for a mailbox in Exchange Online](/exchange/recipients-in-exchange-online/manage-user-mailboxes/enable-or-disable-outlook-web-app)
 - **Exchange Server**: [Enable or disable Outlook on the web access to mailboxes](/exchange/clients/outlook-on-the-web/mailbox-access).